xiix0/scam/README.md

-You will outgrow your usefulness.
+Day of inquiry.
+You will be subpoenaed.